-- 17.15 Training offered by the Cooperative that involves travel is for mutual benefit.
+17.15 Training offered by the Cooperative that involves travel is for mutual benefit.
 As specified in 16.4 and 16.5, the Cooperative will pay regular wages and expenses.
 All travel time for training will be at the straight time rate of pay.
-(Added 7-1-94) (Amended 7-1-98) - 17.16 The Union members will participate in good faith with management in efforts to improve quality and reduce costs.
+(Added 7-1-94) (Amended 7-1-98)

+- 17.16 The Union members will participate in good faith with management in efforts to improve quality and reduce costs.
 (Added 7-1-94) - 17.17 The Cooperative has the latitude to implement an employee incentive program with group incentives for suggestions and improvements that save the cooperative money, and group incentives for goals met and other team performance measurements.
 Further, "sales" incentives such as awards for satellite customers brought in are expressly permitted.
 (Added 7-1-94) - 17.18 Line Working Foreman, Troubleman, Lineman and Apprentice Lineman who are trained and volunteer to rubber glove up to 25 KV will receive a 6% increase in wages.
 All training will be provided and paid for by the cooperative.
 The procedures must comply with the California State Codes.
-The employees will receive 3% upon signing up for rubber gloving, an additional 3% upon completion of the training course. - 17.19 NERC Required Background Checks.
+The employees will receive 3% upon signing up for rubber gloving, an additional 3% upon completion of the training course.
+Upon successful completion of rubber glove training the 6% premium shall be added to the employee's base wage rate. - 17.19 NERC Required Background Checks.
 Cooperative and Union agree, some employees are required by NERC to have background checks to perform sensitive duties.
 This shall be limited to (7) seven year criminal history and Social Security number check.
 If NERC requirements change, Cooperative and Union will meet and confer on implementation.
 Cooperative and Union will strive to resolve any issue with current employees. (reference Title 15.11).
-(Added 7/1/08)

-17.20 (Deleted 7-1-11)
+(Added 7/1/08) - 17.20 (Deleted 7-1-11)